wikimove SaaS Dashboard

 Final Thoughts

 The wikimove Mobility Manager dashboard successfully addressed the core challenge of multi-jurisdiction mobility management, delivering a comprehensive SaaS interface that enables city operators and public transport associations to efficiently oversee shared mobility operations across multiple municipalities.
-The widget-based architecture, built on Material-UI v7.2.0, provides operators with immediate access to critical metrics through a persistent KPI bar whilst detailed analytics widgets enable deep operational insights—from fleet availability and trip patterns to provider performance and zone capacity.
-The seamless jurisdiction switching capability eliminates the context-switching friction that previously hindered regional associations, positioning the solution as a scalable, enterprise-ready mobility management platform.
-Deliverables included a complete high-fidelity Figma prototype with comprehensive component specifications, documented design system implementation (colour tokens, typography hierarchy, spacing system), and developer handoff documentation ensuring seamless translation from design to production.
-The design system's adherence to WCAG 2.1 AA accessibility standards and responsive grid architecture supports both current operational needs and future feature expansion, whilst the multi-jurisdiction architecture provides a significant competitive differentiator in the mobility management space.
-The project successfully balanced information density with visual clarity, creating an intuitive interface that empowers operators to make informed decisions quickly without extensive training.
+The widget-based architecture, built on Material-UI v7.2.0, provides immediate access to critical metrics through a persistent KPI bar whilst detailed analytics widgets enable deep operational insights.
+The seamless jurisdiction switching capability eliminates context-switching friction that previously hindered regional associations, positioning the solution as a scalable, enterprise-ready platform.
+Deliverables included a complete high-fidelity Figma prototype, component specifications, design system implementation documentation, and developer handoff documentation.
+The design system's adherence to WCAG 2.1 AA accessibility standards and responsive grid architecture supports both current operational needs and future expansion.
+The multi-jurisdiction architecture provides a significant competitive differentiator in the mobility management space.
+The project balanced information density with visual clarity, creating an intuitive interface that empowers operators to make informed decisions quickly.

 Interested in this project or launching your own product?